revanthreddymaturu/enpm611_BST_bigraph_generator_graphviz/README.md

 # Binary Search Tree Generator

 This Python script generates a Binary Search Tree (Bigraph) in Graphviz syntax using a list of requirements priorities as input.
-The script takes the priority list, where the first element is considered the highest priority, and constructs a complete Bigraph representing the priorities.
+The script takes the priority list, where the first element is considered as the priority of Requirement 1, and constructs a complete Bigraph representing the priorities(A lower priority number means higher ranking).

 ## Usage